Terms & Conditions of Sale

 10.1 Mackay Boats offers to supply the Goods for the Purchase Price, both as identified in the invoice provided to the Purchaser, on the terms and conditions outlined in these terms and conditions of sale.

-10.2 The Purchase Price lapses if the Purchaser does not confirm the order to Mackay Boats on or before the the expiry date identified in the invoice, if no expiry date is identified then the Purchase Price shall lapse on 30 days, in such event neither party will have any claim against the other.
+10.2 The Purchase Price lapses if the Purchaser does not confirm the order to Mackay Boats on or before the later of the expiry date identified in the Quote/Order Confirmation , or 30 days and in such event neither party will have any claim against the other.

-10.3 The Purchase Price identified in the invoice, and any agreement arising from its confirmation, is not assignable by the Purchaser, save with the agreement of Mackay Boats.
+10.3 The Purchase Price identified in the Quote/Order Confirmation , and any agreement arising from its confirmation, is not assignable by the Purchaser, save with the agreement of Mackay Boats..

 11 Confirmation of the order

-11.1 The Purchaser may confirm the order by communicating its acceptance (by email or delivery by hand or courier) to Mackay Boats on or before the expiry date identified on the invoice.
+11.1 The Purchaser may confirm the order by communicating its acceptance (by email or delivery by hand or courier) to Mackay Boats on or before the expiry date identified on the quote or order confirmation.

 11.2 This agreement, comprising: